 Another interest indicator to be considered is the total time a portlet has the mouse pointer in it.
-An eye tracking study [7] shows that there is a significant correlation between the eye movements and the mouse movements: tracking the trajectory drawn by the mouse pointer could be useful for obtaining the probable trajectory of user's eyes, that is, what the user is interested in.
+An eye tracking study (Chen et al., 2001) shows that there is a significant correlation between the eye movements and the mouse movements: tracking the trajectory drawn by the mouse pointer could be useful for obtaining the probable trajectory of user's eyes, that is, what the user is interested in.

-Fig. 9.
-Portlet mouse pointer focus.
+Figure 9: Portlet mouse pointer focus.